sjain2025/GroversGraphColoring/README.md

 1. Clone this repository onto Visual Studio Code (`git clone https://github.com/sjain2025/GroversGraphColoring.git`)
 2. Click on the folder titled `QiskitGrovers`
 3. Ensure you have the necessary dependencies downloaded (`Python, NumPy, Qiskit, GeoPandas, Matplotlib`)
-4. Run main.py.
+4. Run `main.py`.
 Output contains the colored map, total time, circuit depth, and an image of the Grover's circuit.

 ## How to Run (Q#)
 1. Clone this repository onto Visual Studio Code (`git clone https://github.com/sjain2025/GroversGraphColoring.git`)
 2. Click on the folder titled `QSharpGrovers`
-3. Download the extension "Microsoft Quantum Development Kit and Q# Extension Pack" on Visual Studio Code
+3. Download the extension `Microsoft Quantum Development Kit and Q# Extension Pack` on Visual Studio Code
 4. Ensure you have the necessary dependencies downloaded (`Q#, GeoPandas, Matplotlib`)
-5. Click into the folder src
+5. Click into the folder `src`
-6. Run Main.qs and copy the output
+6. Run `Main.qs` and copy the output
-7. Paste the output into the string 'input' in output.py
+7. Paste the output into the string `input` in `output.py`
-8. Run output.py to visualize the colored map
+8. Run `output.py` to visualize the colored map